All Episodes

 I mean, there's so much pressure being brought to bear on Ben Nelson.

-Elson's other, oh no, we shouldn't have even done this.
+Nelson's like, oh, but we shouldn't have even done this.

-We should have focused on the economy.
+We should have focused on the economy and Blanche Lane.

 Dan Schwarzenegger, I want the same thing that Ben Nelson got in Nebraska.

-Um there is there's uh a lot going on, but all of it's going on behind closed doors.
+There's a lot going on, but all of it's going on behind closed doors.

-About all we know is that the public option will not survive.
+Nobody knows anything about all we know is that the public option will not survive.

 The public option won't survive.

-Because what's going to be in place of the public option are going to be some of the most arduous regulations on the insurance business that they will not be able to stay in business.
+But there will be no choice but then to have a public option because what's going to be in place of the public option are going to be some of the most arduous regulations on the insurance business that they will not be able to stay in business.

 They're going to be required to sell insurance the day before somebody has life or death surgery.

-The insurance look, they're all closing down.
+The insurance, look, they're all closing down.

 Oh, the government's going to have to.